 When we moved into the house, we had a vision for what it would look like over time.
 Soon we slowly started filling the house up.
 At some point, plans did not go as expected.
 For instance, an item could be too expensive.
-Regardless of the setback, be optimistic and always have a plan made.
+Regardless of the setback, hold tight to optimism and always have a plan made.

 As a PM, people are going to look at you when something doesn’t work.
 They’ll look to you because of the knowledge you have.
 The plan doesn’t have to be super detailed, but you have to have an idea of how to fix it.
 Furthermore, if you have a plan then you have optimism.
 This is where you have to weave the dream, but you say with the constraints I have today this is what we can do.